trshant-sugoi/stackedit/drafts/2019-02-05-bloom-filter.md

 ```
 I am going to use this class later.

-As we can see, it is quite useful for checking uniqueness and availability of the data, depending on the answer seeked for is positive or negative. :P
+As we can see, it is quite useful for checking uniqueness and availability of the data, depending on the answer expected is positive or negative.

 ---
-As we are concerned with the
+As we are concerned with syncing data between the server and client.

 Here is how the interaction between the client/server will take place:
 ```mermaid
 sequenceDiagram